• Level 2

 Learning Outcomes

-After completing this dystonia awareness training, participants will be able to:
+After completing this dystonia training course, participants will be able to:

 1. Explain what dystonia is and tell the difference between primary and secondary types, understanding how dystonia can look different in each person.